-And that is why, a few minutes later the Zook was balancing on Derendil’s shoulders, reaching for some floating spellbooks while the rest of the party was being chased around a dusty room of spider webs by a giant set of floating eyes.
+And that is why, a few minutes later Zook was balancing on Derendil’s shoulders and reaching for some floating spellbooks Meanwhile the rest of the party was being chased around a dusty room of spider webs by a giant set of floating eyes.

 Aiyu: “I’m sure I remember saying this was a bad idea.”

 Targen. looking around the room: “Is any of your blood actually still inside your body?”